 As you know, there are two ways to test trading systems — automatic and manual.
 To conduct automatic testing, there is a large number of algorithmic trading software, which allow you to perform not only the testing of stocks, futures, and options but also currencies and ETFs.
 However, for proper backtesting, you need to have experience in writing trading scripts and advisors, as well as understanding all the pitfalls associated with testing and optimizing trading strategies.
 If you are an experienced algotrader, then the automatic testing method is ideal for you.

 But unfortunately, many traders don't know the programming language, which makes testing their strategies difficult.
-Therefore we created History Player.
+Therefore we've created a Market Replay panel.

-What is the difference between History Player and other backtesting software?
+What is the difference between Market Replay and other backtesting software?

-The History Player module is the ideal solution for conducting manual backtesting of currency pairs or exchange-traded assets.
-The great advantage of History Player over other Forex Backtesting Softwares is that you can:
+The Market Replay panel is the ideal solution for conducting manual backtesting of currency pairs or exchange-traded assets.
+The great advantage of Market Replay over other Forex Backtesting Softwares is that you can:

 - conduct testing using your indicators and drawing tools directly on the chart